kouniam/CoTaPP/README.md

-# MSc-thesis
+# CoTaPP

 This repository contains four example projects of Python scripting.
+These were done for the course Computational Thinking and Programming in Python.

 * A1_Text_Quizz - This is a simple text based quizz game that is meant to highlight conditional scripting.
 It was fun to make and also includes a leaderboard.
 * A2_Coffee_Extended - A script that was meant to create pairings for online casual chats (since COVID deprived us of random coffee meetings).